Addalin/pyALiDAn/README.md

   - Note, use `--generated_mode` to apply the operations on the generated data (vs the raw tropos data)

 ### Learning_phase
 The learning pipeline is designed to receive two data types: raw lidar measurements by pollyXT and simulated by ALiDAn.
 The implementation is oriented to lidar calibration.
 However, one can easily apply any other model.

-- Deep learning module to predict 'Y' given 'X'
+- Deep learning module to predict 'Y' given 'X'.
-- Makes use of parameters from `run_params.py`.
+- Makes use of parameters from  [run_params.py](learning_lidar/learning_phase/run_params.py).
-- Configure the params as desired, then run the network with `python main_lightning.py`
+- Configure the params as desired, then run the NN with `python main_lightning.py`
-- The models are implemented with PyTorch Lightning, currently only `models/calibCNN.py`.
+- The models are implemented with PyTorch Lightning, currently only [calibCNN.py](learning_lidar/learning_phase/models/calibCNN.py).
 - `analysis_LCNet_results` extracts the raw the results from a results folder and displays many comparisons of the different trials.
 NOTE: currently `analysis_LCNet_results.ipynb` is old results with messy code.
-Updated code is at `analysis_LCNet_results_no_overlap.ipynb` and this is the notebook that should be used!
+Updated code is at [analysis_LCNet_results_no_overlap.ipynb](learning_lidar/learning_phase/analysis_LCNet_results_no_overlap.ipynb) and this is the notebook that should be used!
-- `model_validation.py` is a script that was barely used yet but is meant to be used to load a pretrained model and use it to reproduce results.
+- [model_validation.py](learning_lidar/learning_phase/model_validation.py) is a script that was barely used yet but is meant to be used to load a pretrained model and use it to reproduce results.